SAP-samples/teched2023-XP265/exercises/ex2/README.md

 # Exercise 2 - Adding a target system

-In this exercise, we will create a target system for the source system created at the previous Exercise.
+In this exercise, you will create a target system for the source system created at the previous Exercise.

 ## Exercise 2.1 Defining the Identity Directory as a target system

 As we have learned in the [Getting started](../ex0/README.md) chapter, each SAP SCI tenant includes an Identity Directory  (IdDS) that stores user, groups and group assignments.
-In this exercise we will configure IdDS as a provisioning target.
+In this exercise you will configure IdDS as a provisioning target.

 1. Navigate to the SCI administrative console that corresponds to your seat.
 From the third tab **Identity Provisioning** please choose **Target Systems**

 <img src="/exercises/ex2/images/21.png" width=50% height=50%>

-2. In order to add a new Target System, please press on **Add**
+2. In order to add a new Target System, please press on **+Add**

 <img src="/exercises/ex2/images/22.png" width=50% height=50%>